-Coffee is hot, dry, toxic, acidifying, stimulant, rajastic, fermenting, pacifies kapha but increases vata and pitta.
+Coffee as a food is hot, dry, toxic, acidifying, stimulant, rajastic, fermenting, pacifies kapha but increases vata and pitta.
 Coffee causes tension, is laxative and is drying in nature.
-Generally it is to be avoided or prepared in a certain way for people suffering from pitta or vata imbalances.

 # 1 – Adding cardamom to your coffee, drink water with your coffee and eat a date after